dainyleen/dainyleen/README.md

 #### It's Me, Dainyleen!

 - 👯 Pronouns: She/Her
-- 🎸 Fun fact: I play acoustic/electric guitar, drums, bass guitar, keys, ukulele and I can sing too!
+- 🎸 Fun fact: I am a multi-instrumentalist
-- 👩🏽‍🎓 I completed a full-stack web development bootcamp at Enspiral Dev Academy in Wellington, New Zealand
+- 👩🏽‍🎓 I completed a full-stack web development bootcamp at Enspiral Dev Academy in Wellington, New Zealand (virtually)
-- 🔭 I am learning Salesforce Developer at MissionReady HQ
+- 🔭 I am learning to become a Salesforce Developer at MissionReady HQ in Auckland New Zealand (virtually)